 The University does not provide students with student identity cards.
-But if you become a member of the Student Union you will receive a student card (sometimes called “mecenatkort” in Swedish) in the mail a couple of weeks after you have become a member, which gives you the right to many student discounts.
+But if you become a member of the Student Union you will receive a student card (sometimes called “mecenatkort” in Swedish).
+This gives you access to many student discounts.

 The University of Borås offers Swedish language courses at both beginner's level and continuation level to international students already admitted.

 Map services in Borås & Sweden

 The Swedish law of public access to private land gives you the opportunity to freely roam the countryside as long as you show respect for the wildlife.
 You can pick berries and mushrooms but not cut down trees or branches.
 There are many recreational areas in and around Borås (and the rest of Sweden) with signposted paths and walkways, as well as designated places for making up fire.

 The pharmacy is called Apotek in Swedish.
 Apoteket handles prescription drugs as well as some hygiene products and over-the-counter drugs.
 Some over-the-counter drugs, such as aspirin, can be purchased in ordinary grocery stores.

 If you have a mobile phone you can buy a pre-paid card in one of the mobile phone stores.
-You will also receive one in the welcome folder at the university.
-This card is called “kontantkort” and will give you a Swedish mobile phone number and you can make phone calls for the amount of money you have charged the card with.
-Once you have emptied the card you need to refill it.
+You will also receive one in the welcome folder provided during the Oriantation Days.
+This card is called “kontantkort” and gives you a Swedish mobile phone number that you can use to call and recieve calls.

 You can find the local police station at Sandgärdsgatan 15 in Borås.
 Their phone number is 114 14.
 Asked to be transferred to Borås police station.
 If it is an emergency call 112.

 The Swedish Postal Service, called Postnord have outsourced their offices to conveniencestores and supermarket.
 To locate one, look for a blue sign that says "Postnord" or cunsult the Postnord website (external link).

 The following days are public holidays in Sweden during 2021: